Quarry Docs

 Where(quarry.Raw("created_at >= ?", since))

 Placeholder rewriting still happens Raw fragments keep the raw SQL visible, but ? placeholders still become dialect tokens and the scanner ignores quoted text, comments, and dollar-quoted bodies.
+Raw fragments are trusted SQL text; they are not a sanitizer for user input.

 Named templates